Shot (pellet): Sizes

 Shot is available in many sizes for different applications.
 The size of numbered shot decreases as the number increases.
 In hunting, some sizes are traditionally used for certain game, or certain shooting situations, although there is overlap and subjective preference.
 The range at which game is typically encountered and the penetration needed to assure a clean kill must both be considered.
 Local hunting regulations may also specify a size range for certain game.
 Shot loses its velocity very quickly due to its low sectional density and ballistic coefficient (see external ballistics).
 Generally, larger shot carries farther, and does not spread out as much as smaller shot.

 Buckshot

-Buckshot is a shot formed to larger diameters so that it can be used against bigger game such as deer, moose or caribou.
+Buckshot is a shot formed to larger diameters so that it can be used against bigger game such as deer, moose, or caribou.
 Sizes range in ascending order from size #B (0.17 in, 4.32 mm) to Tri-Ball.
-It is usually referred by the size, followed by "buck", e.g. "#000" is referred to as "triple-aught buck" in America or "triple o buck" in other English speaking countries.
+It is usually referred by the size, followed by "buck", e.g. "#000" is referred to as "triple-aught buck" in the United States or "triple-o buck" in other English speaking countries.
 Buckshot is traditionally swaged (in high volume production) or cast (in small volume production).
 The Bliemeister method does not work for shot larger than #5 (0.12 in, 3.05 mm), and works progressively poorly for shot sizes larger than about #6.